 No wonder Paris is considered the most beautiful city in the world.
 Just follow the Seine River banks, and you will understand why.
 Wherever you are in Paris, you’re always close to one of its top attractions!

-And if you like stunning cathedrals, busy historical streets, and fantastic food, you might want to check Strasbourg as a day trip from Paris or explore the southern city of Narbonne and its top attractions.
+And if you like stunning cathedrals, busy historical streets, and fantastic food, you might want to check Strasbourg as a day trip from Paris (and check other cool places in Alsace!) or explore the southern city of Narbonne and its top attractions.

 Interested in other free things to do in Paris?
 Head to Père Lachaise Cemetery, or explore the Canal St Martin!
 While not free, we also recommend visiting the Paris Catacombs, a must-see while in the French capital.

 from our travel around the world!